nsisongltd/options-pricing-visualizer/README.md

 I need to join work meeting, right now.

 Okay, i woke up with fresh eyes and i have fixed the authentication system.
 I will continue later.
+Sorry, I lied.
+I am pumped up, and I want to implement real market data right now.
+So we can get historical data fully.

+Although I am thinking I should use sample data, to test functionality before I start using real market data.